-7.8.2d If an effect closes the combat chain.
+7.8.2d If an effect closes the combat chain, the Close Step begins as a game state action.
+(See Rule 1.10.2)

 Example: The Phantasm and Spectra triggered effects close the combat chain when the triggered-layer resolves on the stack.